sltndevelopments/Tajweed_iOS/Pods/DTTableViewManager/README.md

 manager.memoryStorage.addItems([Apple(),Carrot()])
 ```

-Mappings are resolved simply by calling `is` type-check.
-In our example Apple is Food and Carrot is Food, so mapping will work.

 ## Storage classes

-[DTModelStorage](https://github.com/DenHeadless/DTModelStorage/) is a framework, that provides storage classes for `DTTableViewManager`.
+[DTModelStorage](https://github.com/DenTelezhkin/DTModelStorage/) is a framework, that provides storage classes for `DTTableViewManager`.
 By default, storage property on `DTTableViewManager` holds a `MemoryStorage` instance.

 ### MemoryStorage

 `MemoryStorage` is a class, that manages UITableView models in memory.
-It has methods for adding, removing, replacing, reordering table view models etc. You can read all about them in [DTModelStorage repo](https://github.com/DenHeadless/DTModelStorage#memorystorage).
+It has methods for adding, removing, replacing, reordering table view models etc. You can read all about them in [DTModelStorage repo](https://github.com/DenTelezhkin/DTModelStorage#memorystorage).
 Basically, every section in `MemoryStorage` is an array of `SectionModel` objects, which itself is an object, that contains optional header and footer models, and array of table items.

 ### CoreDataStorage